Msmetamorphosis/AI-Training-Data/README.md

 # AI-Training-Data
-Training data used for LLMs
+Training data I created for a project fine-tuning an LLM